-The reason for this is pretty obvious when you give these diets a look-over.
-Eating a “clean” bodybuilding diet, for example, is kind of a weird way to eat.
+The other problem is that eating a clean bodybuilding diet is kind of a weird way to eat.
 It’s usually based around just a few foods: skinless chicken breast, egg whites, lean cuts of steak, olive oil, fish oil, spinach, broccoli, sweet potatoes, brown rice, tuna, oats, protein powder and creatine.

-One issue is that restrictive diets are very very common nowadays.
-You’ve probably heard a lot about vegan diets, ketogenic diets, intermittent fasting, and needing to eat every 2-3 hours.
+You’ve probably heard of vegan diets, ketogenic diets, intermittent fasting, or bodybuilding diets where you need to eat every 3 hours.
 You’ve also probably heard a lot about acai berries, flax, pomegranates, red wine, goji berries, broccoli, spinach, coconut oil, chick peas, blueberries, turmeric and garlic.

-If you eat a plant-based diet that focuses on whole unprocessed foods (and supplement with leucine) you can build a ton of muscle.
-Similarly, if you follow a meat-rich paleo diet, you can also achieve an incredible physique.
-Eating nine times a day works.
-Eating two square meals can work too, assuming you take in the same quantity and quality of nutrition.
-If you find that your lifestyle or moral code meshes well with a certain doctrine then great—you can probably make it work wonders for you.
-Most diet fads do work, at least in part, but probably not for the reason you think they do.
+You can build muscle just fine while eating a vegan diet.
+Eating nine times a day can work.
+If you find that your lifestyle or moral code meshes well with a certain doctrine, great—you can probably make it work wonders for you.
+Most diet fads do work, at least in part.
+But probably not for the reason you think they do.

-Blueberries are fiercely rich in antioxidants and polyphenols, broccoli has fat and toxin fighting properties, flax is a great source of polyunsaturated fats, and turmeric has incredible anti-inflammatory properties.
-If you love these foods then fantastic—eat plenty of them.
-Knowing about them and their benefits is great.
-I love trying out weird superfoods, and many of them taste fantastic.
+Blueberries are fiercely rich in antioxidants and polyphenols, broccoli has fat and toxin-fighting properties, flax is a great source of polyunsaturated fats, and turmeric has incredible anti-inflammatory properties.
+If you love these foods, fantastic—devour them with reckless abandon.
+They taste delicious, and the benefits are real, so there’s little downside to enjoying them.

 Blueberries rock, but so do apples and oranges—everyday Clark Kent foods.
 Chick peas are great, but so are yams.
-Don’t place too much emphasis on superfoods or super supplements, because that’s not how a superhuman body is built.
+Don’t place too much emphasis on superfoods or super supplements.
+That’s not how a superhuman body is built.
 Chances are they won’t produce a noticeable difference in your results unless you figure out a great overall approach to eating.

 Consider this study, where blueberries are being examined for their superfood-like phytochemical and antioxidant levels.
 The premise is that blueberries might be able to improve strength training recovery times, thus allowing you to build muscle more quickly.
-One group of study participants was given 2.2 pounds of blueberries between workouts, while the control group was given 2.2 pounds of regular fruits (bananas, apple juice, etc).
+One group of study participants was given 2.2 pounds of blueberries between workouts, while the control group was given 2.2 pounds of regular fruits.
 Both were in the form of fruit smoothies, and neither group knew which type of smoothie they were drinking.
 The result?
-Eating 2.2 pounds of Blueberries sliiightly improved muscle recovery versus the control group.
+Eating 2.2 pounds of Blueberries slightly improved muscle recovery versus the control group.

 Now check out this study, where participants started strength training and eating at a calorie surplus.
 The first group, who didn’t alter their diets at all, gained 3 pounds of muscle in 8 weeks just from the strength training.
 Pretty good.
 The second group, who consumed an extra 356g carbs and 106g protein powder, gained over 6 pounds of lean mass.
 More than double the muscle gains!
 The third group, who consumed an extra 438g carbs and just 24g protein powder, gained 7.5 pounds of lean mass!

 The moral of the story?
-Superfoods can make the tiniest of differences, so if you’re looking to gain 1.1 pounds of muscle instead of 1 pound of muscle this week then go for it.
+Superfoods can make the tiniest of differences, so if you’re looking to gain 1.1 pounds of muscle instead of 1 pound of muscle this week, go for it.
 How do you double your gains?
 Eat large amounts of staple foods.
 (Easier said than done, I know.)
-The problem is that people fall hook line and sinker for supplement ads and novel dieting strategies, when the simple truth is that a rock solid training program and whole hearty foods is where the real results are built.
+The problem is that people fall hook, line, and sinker for supplement ads and novel diets when the simple truth is that a good workout program and a healthy bulking diet are where the real results are built.

 Skinny guys trying to build muscle and gain weight are the last guys who should be restricting foods for no reason.
 All this restrictive stuff is really more so for people trying to avoid foods that are easy to overeat.
 We’re trying to overeat, and we’re intentionally consuming a lot of calories.
 We’ve got a lot of room in our diets for the things that we love, even if they aren’t technically “clean” foods.